Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Experiments

 \subsection{Surface reconstruction quality}

 We first demonstrate quantitative results in terms of Chamfer distance.
+We provide the numerical results for IndiSG, PhySG, NeuS, Geo-NeuS, and NeRO for comparison.
+NVDiffrec struggles with glossy surface reconstruction as we subsequently verify qualitatively in \figref{fig:surface_shiny_part}.
+First, we list quantitative results on SK3D and DTU in \tabref{tab:chamfer_distance}.
+As shown in the table, our approach achieves the best and the second-best performance on the SK3D and DTU scenes with glossy surfaces.
+Geo-NeuS achieves better performance on the DTU dataset because the additional sparse 3D point clouds generated by structure from motion (SfM) for supervising the SDF network are accurate.
+Our approach can also incorporate the components of Geo-NeuS based on extra data, and the surface reconstruction quality will be further improved as shown in appendix~\apref{ap:additional_experiments} (refer to it as Appx henceforth).
+However, on the SK3D scenes with more reflective surfaces, these sparse 3D points cannot be generated accurately by SfM, leading to poor surface reconstruction by Geo-NeuS.
+In contrast, our approach can reconstruct glossy surfaces on both SK3D and DTU without any explicit geometry information.
 IndiSG and PhySG share the same surface reconstruction method, but PhySG optimizes it together with the materials, while IndiSG freezes the underlying SDF after its initial optimization.
-We list the numerical results for IndiSG and PhySG for comparison.
-NVDiffrec is not as good for surface reconstruction as we verify qualitatively in \figref{fig:surface_shiny}.
-For completeness, we also compare our method against NeuS and Geo-NeuS.
-First, we list quantitative results on the DTU dataset and SK3D dataset in \tabref{tab:chamfer_distance}.
-It should be noted that NeuS and Geo-NeuS can only reconstruct surfaces from multi-views, while our method and IndiSG can simultaneously tackle shape, material, and lighting.
-As shown in the table, Geo-NeuS achieves better performance on the DTU dataset because the additional sparse 3D points generated by structure from motion (SfM) for supervising the SDF network are accurate.
-However, on the SK3D scenes with glossy surfaces, these sparse 3D points cannot be generated accurately by SFM, leading to poor surface reconstruction by Geo-NeuS.
-In contrast, our approach can reconstruct glossy surfaces on both DTU and SK3D without any explicit geometry information.
 Compared with IndiSG, PhySG cannot optimize geometry and material information well simultaneously on real-world acquired datasets with complex lighting and materials.
-Our method is the overall best method on SK3D.
-Most importantly, we demonstrate large improvements over IndiSG and PhySG, our main competitors, on both DTU and SK3D.
+We demonstrate large improvements over IndiSG and PhySG on both SK3D and DTU.
+NeRO focuses on highlight scenes, but our approach significantly outperforms it in both SK3D and DTU glossy scenes.
+Additional Chamfer distance comparisons for the other DTU scenes are in \tabref{tab:compare_nero_dtu_tab}.